RocketChat/docs-old/guides/user-guides/user-panel/managing-your-account.md

 ## Personal Access Tokens

-The personal access token section allows the user to create his personal tokens to consume Rocket.Chat API, for example.
+The personal access token section allows the user to create their personal tokens to consume Rocket.Chat API, for example.

 ![](../../../.gitbook/assets/screenshot_565.png)